azlan-tecsa/android-audio-files/README.md

 # android-audio-files

-A capacitor plugin to access the MediaStore.Audio
+A capacitor plugin to access the MediaStore.Audio API

 ## Install